Blakeney Seal Colony

 Flip flops are not ideal footwear, as the seal boats can be crowded, and you may lose your shoe or your footing.

 Can I bring my dog on a Blakeney Seal Trip?

 Most of the seal trips to Blakeney Point are dog friendly.
 Check this when you are booking.

-It is advisable only to take your dog if you think they will behave well.
-If you think going on a boat will stress your dog it is probably best to leave them in the cottage.
+It is advisable only to take your dog on a seal trip, if you think they will behave well.
+If you think going on a boat will stress your dog, it is probably best to leave them in the cottage.

 Remember there will probably be lots of other people on the boat trip, including children and not everyone is dogfriendly

 There may also be other dogs on the seal trip

 Make sure if you take your dog with you, you keep it under control at all times

 How much does a trip to see the seals at Blakeney Point cost?